lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This document re-uses the terms defined in {{RFC9334}} related to remote attestation.
-Readers of this document are assumed to be familiar with the following terms: Evidence, Claim, Attestation Results (AR), Attester, Verifier, Target Environment, Attesting Environment, and Relying Party (RP).
+Readers of this document are assumed to be familiar with the following terms: Evidence, Claim, Attestation Results (AR), Attester, Verifier, Target Environment, Attesting Environment, Composite Device, Lead Attester, and Relying Party (RP).

 The term "Certification Request" message is defined in {{RFC2986}}.
 Specifications, such as {{RFC7030}}, later introduced the term